pltrant/GSL-Editor/setup.md

     Visual Studio Code is a free, open source, cross-platform (Windows, Linux and macOS) code editor developed by Microsoft.
 It is based the Electron framework, which is basically a self-contained version of the Chrome web browser for the frontend.

 2. Once installed, launch the application.
 Then from the top menu, select View > Extensions (Ctrl+Shift+X).
 In the new pane that opens up, there is a textbox at the top to search for extensions in the VSCode Marketplace.
 Search for "gsl", which should then list the "GSL Editor".
-Click the "Install" button, then "Reload" once complete.
+Click the "Install" button.

     ![](https://radiantglyph.com/gsiv/gsleditor/extension.jpg)

-3. At the minimum, 3 settings must be set before you can use the GSL Editor for downloading and uploading scripts.
-To do this, from the top menu, select File > Preferences > Settings (Ctrl+Comma).
-This will open up a split pane window.
-On the left side are all settings available for VSCode itself.
-The right side is your personal, saved settings.
-In the top search textbox, search for "gsl", which will list the relevant settings for the GSL Editor.
-Hover your mouse over the gsl.account setting, then a pencil icon will appear to the left - click on the icon, then select "Copy to settings".
-This then copies the setting to the right pane, where you can enter your Play.net account name.
-Do this for the gsl.account, gsl.password, and gsl.character.
-The other settings are optional, but I recommend leaving them as is until you familiarize yourself with the base setup.
-Once done, click the X on the "settings.json" tab to close the window.
-If prompted, save the document.
-You may not be prompted, as it periodically auto-saves.
+3. Once the extension is installed, you should see 3 new buttons on the bottom, left Status Bar: Download, Upload, and GSL.
+Click the GSL button, then a new dialog will show all the available GSL commands.
+Run the User Setup, which will prompt you for your Play.net account name, password, character to log in on, and game instance.

     ![](https://radiantglyph.com/gsiv/gsleditor/settings.jpg)

 4. You should now be ready to use the GSL Editor.
-You can just start by downloading or uploading any script by using the buttons on the bottom, left status bar.
+You can just start by downloading or uploading any script by using the previous referenced buttons.

     ![](https://radiantglyph.com/gsiv/gsleditor/buttons.jpg)